 Increased use of distributed generation (e.g., solar photovoltaics, wind, fuel cells, plug-in electric vehicles, etc.) can provide additional capacity to enhance resilience during major outages.
 In some cases, these systems can disconnect from the bulk power system and serve as an independent backup power system.

 A smart microgrid is a complete, resilient energy system that cost-effectively meets the most challenging energy needs.
 A grid-connected microgrid is configured to operate in unison with the commercial power grid.
 In the event of a power outage, the system allows the campus to operate independently as a completely "islanded" electricity grid and maintain critical operations.
 An off-grid system is also feasible; however, the associated costs and potential reliability risks are likely to exceed those of grid-connected systems.
-The system meets 100% of the site's load, 100% of the time, which creates the need for extensive planning of operations to ensure all energy needs are met.
+Extensive planning of operations is required to ensure the system meets 100% of the site's load and that all energy needs are met 100% of the time.

 Load reduction measures can help reduce outages and aid restoration and can be achieved through approaches including voluntary load-reduction programs, direct load control, and time-of-use tariffs.